mtrazzi/cryptofolio/Django/projet/PGPortfolio/README.md

+# PGPortfolio: core code of "Cryptofolio" project's trading algorithms.

-This code is part of the implementation of the project "Cryptofolio" by Julien Denes and Michael Trazzi.
+This code is part of the implementation of the project "Cryptofolio" by Julien Denes ([jdenes](https://github.com/jdenes)) and Michael Trazzi ([mtrazzi](https://github.com/mtrazzi)).

 It is largely based on the original implementation of the paper "A Deep Reinforcement Learning Framework for the Financial Portfolio Management Problem" ([arXiv:1706.10059](https://arxiv.org/abs/1706.10059)).

 * The deep reinforcement learning framework is the core part of the library.